 46. Fresh Meals: Youfoodz’s referral program gives away free meals

-Youfoodz is an Australia fresh meal delivery service.
-Great copy on their referral program, emphasizing the world free – and a free meal is relatively cheap compared to the cost of acquiring a new customer.
+Youfoodz is an Australian fresh meal delivery service.
+Great copy of their referral program, emphasizing the world free – and a free meal is relatively cheap compared to the cost of acquiring a new customer.

-Our friend Kevin Indig covered how YouFoodz thrived against competition in a fresh study here:
+Our friend Kevin Indig covered how YouFoodz thrived against the competition in a fresh study here:

 YouFoodz Growth Study: How To Grow +3,846% Over 14 months In a Competitive Market